 - Blisters

-Ever scrolled through a sourdough recipe, or bakers chat, and felt like you were looking at ancient scrolls?
+Ever scrolled through a sourdough recipe, or bakers chat, and felt like you were looking at ancient Egyptian hieroglyphics?
+It may look something like:

-"I'm feeling a little lost with this latest bake.
+"I'm feeling a little lost with this last bake.
 My starter is active (floating like a champ!), but my bulk ferment just seems...stuck?
-No rise after hours, even though I did my autolyse and S&Fs.
+No rise after hours, I did my autolyse and S&Fs.
 Maybe my hydration is off?
 (Using 75%, but the dough feels crazy sticky).
 Any advice?"

 Those fancy terms can make anyone feel like giving up on that perfect loaf!